anna-shcherbak/DevOps_online_Kharkiv_2021Q2/m4/Task4.1/README.md

 Then, I deleted IP addresses of PCs and checked the state of the network.
 Without an assigned IP address packets could not be transmitted.
 If a computer is unable to configure a valid IP address, it can't connect to a network.

-The next step was to build second topology with two hubs ( [video](./Video/Topology2.mp4) of traffic moving through this network).
+The next step was to build second topology with two hubs ( [video](./Video/Topology2.mp4) of traffic moving through this network, [.pkt file](./Topologies/topology2.pkt)).
 This network worked perfectly on condition that the necessary IP addresses were configured correctly.

 ![Screenshot4](./Images/Screenshot4.png)

-The third topology with one switch was configured ( [video](./Video/Topology3.mp4) of traffic moving through this network).
+The third topology with one switch was configured ( [video](./Video/Topology3.mp4) of traffic moving through this network, [.pkt file](./Topologies/topology3.pkt)).

 ![Screenshot5](./Images/Screenshot5.png)